 Overview

-file is linked to the hibernation, hybrid sleep, and
+The hiberfil.sys file is linked to the hibernation, hybrid sleep, and

-features are mostly in use on Windows laptops / desktops and are generally not
+features are mostly in use on Windows laptops/desktops and are generally not

 available by default on Windows virtual machines (and require the hibernation